Crabman-DF-Mods/dwarven-wilds/README.md

 ### Echoes of the Eye Spoilers

-Most content here, once again, will be impossible to implement until later, but unlike the above, _some_ of it will be doable before then.

 <details>
   <summary>Spoiler warning</summary>

-  __Owlk Instruments:__ the owlks have a weird cultural instrument I want to add for their entity/civ as a hardcoded instrument (alongside generated ones).
-This won't require future DF updates unlike the other planned content; however, I have no idea how it works or what its parts are because I don't know anything about instruments, so it may be some time before I figure it out and implement it.

   __Owlk Magic:__ with the Myth & Magic update, owlks will be given access to a lot of magic: